Who was Arius and why is he important?

 Little of his writings survived.

 One major reason is, as already stated, that very little of his writings have survived.
-The letters written by Arius that we have today only provide his summary conclusions with no clear explanations of how he came to those conclusions:
+Arius’ letters that we have today only provide his summary conclusions.
+There are no explanations of how he came to those conclusions:

 “The Arian controversy is essentially about hermeneutics … the principles of exegesis … Unfortunately, however, we have very little evidence for Arius’ own exegesis.”
 (RW, 108)